qfpl/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

   "flareValue": " "
 }
 ```
-If you type something into the fields, you should then see their combined output displayed as you type:
+If you type something into the input fields for the Flare component, you should then see their combined output displayed as you type:
 ```javascript
 this.localState = {
   "value": "",